toureek/dwell/README.md

 - 1.2 Using Web-Spider to Fetch.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Python will be an excellent way for handing with web-crawler/spider in recently, but I've never token python for the project as backend programming language before.
-Considering in time-consuption and python-starter, I chose java as the programming language as backend and [Crawler4j](https://github.com/yasserg/crawler4j) as web-spider in the end.
+Considering in time-consuption and python-starter, I chose java as the programming language for backend and [Crawler4j](https://github.com/yasserg/crawler4j) as web-spider in the end.

 - 1.3 Format the value of all target elements.